-The Company subleases office space in Dallas, Texas, with a remaining lease term of less than one year.
-Additionally, the Company has various subleases with distributors, for distribution center space, with varying remaining lease terms of less than one year to two years and are cancellable with notice by either party.
+The Company has various subleases with distributors, for distribution center space, with varying remaining lease terms of less than one year to two years and are cancellable with notice by either party.
 In the second quarter of 2022, the Company terminated the lease and sublease agreements for the office space of the Denton Publishing Company, resulting in a right-of-use asset impairment of \$102.
 Sublease income is included in printing, distribution and other revenue in the Consolidated Statements of Operations.
-As of June 30, 2023, sublease income is expected to approximate \$230 for the remainder of 2023 and \$30 in 2024.
+As of September 30, 2023, sublease income is expected to approximate \$100 for the remainder of 2023 and \$250 in 2024.

-As of June 30, 2023, the Company did not have any significant operating leases that have not yet commenced.
+As of September 30, 2023, the Company did not have any significant operating leases that have not yet commenced.